The 21st Century Retirement Plan

 - Life expectancy is increasing.
 In the US, life expectancy has increased steadily from 68 in 1950 to 79 today, according to the United Nations, and they forecast it will rise to 84 by 2055.
 Therefore, the asset pool at retirement must be larger than has historically been the case.

 - Few guaranteed pensions.
 Most employers no longer provide a guaranteed pension.
 In the ‘good ole days’ when many companies had guaranteed pensions, retirement income was your employers’ problem.
-Now with defined contribution plans (such as 401k plans) that problem has been shifted to employees who must build up savings and invest it themselves.
+Now with defined contribution plans (such as 401k plans), that problem has been shifted to employees who must build up savings and invest it themselves.
 Investors with insufficient savings are tempted to have excessive exposure to risky assets, trying to achieve unrealistic spending goals.

 - Emotional Risk: In our experience investors plan in 5 and 10-year time horizons, but sometimes succumb to fear and greed by reacting to current headlines.
 This can cause them to abandon well thought-out plans, made in a calm environment.
-We believe a critical part of the retirement planning process is to assess and periodically review risk tolerance to build a plan that allows the retiree to weather market volatility.
+We believe a critical part of the retirement planning process is to assess and periodically review risk appetite to build a plan that allows the retiree to weather market volatility.
 This also involves a realistic understanding of the potential longer-term tradeoff between returns and safety.

 - Drawdown Risk: When risk assets fall significantly in price, monthly withdrawals can cause forced selling at unattractive levels risking the viability of the plan.